CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Lulzbot/PrinterSettings/_index.md

 ### Other Settings

-There are lots of other settings that can be adapted, we will briefly review the most important
+There are lots of other settings that can be adapted, we will briefly review the most important.

 #### Infill

 ##### Infill Density

-Int the infill section, the `Infill Density` dropdown will allow you to dictate how much of the interior of the print is filled in, with 0 meaning no fill, and 100 meaning completely full
+Int the infill section, the `Infill Density` dropdown will allow you to dictate how much of the interior of the print is filled in, with 0 meaning no fill, and 100 meaning completely full.

 ![image](/images/135.png)